EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 * Rnp1(GB): Bytes read from level N+1 during compaction between levels N and N+1
 * Write(GB): Total bytes written during compaction between levels N and N+1
 * Wnew(GB):  New bytes written to level N+1, calculated as (total bytes written to N+1) - (bytes read from N+1 during compaction with level N)
-* Moved(GB): Bytes moved to level N during compaction.
+* Moved(GB): Bytes moved to level N+1 during compaction.
 In this case there is no IO other than updating the manifest to indicate that a file which used to be in level X is now in level Y
 * W-Amp: (total bytes written to level N+1) / (total bytes read from level N).
 This is the write amplification from compaction between levels N and N+1
-* Rd(MB/s): The rate at which data is read during compaction between levels N and N+1
+* Rd(MB/s): The rate at which data is read during compaction between levels N and N+1.
+This is (Read(GB) * 1024) / duration where duration is the time for which compactions are in progress from level N to N+1.
-* Wr(MB/s): The rate at which data is written during compaction
+* Wr(MB/s): The rate at which data is written during compaction.
+See Rd(MB/s).
 * Rn(cnt): Total files read from level N during compaction between levels N and N+1
 * Rnp1(cnt): Total files read from level N+1 during compaction between levels N and N+1
 * Wnp1(cnt): Total files written to level N+1 during compaction between levels N and N+1
 * Wnew(cnt): (Wnp1(cnt) - Rnp1(cnt)) -- Increase in file count as result of compaction between levels N and N+1
 * Comp(sec): Total time spent doing compactions between levels N and N+1
 * Comp(cnt): Total number of compactions between levels N and N+1
-* Avg(sec): Average time spent doing compaction between levels N and N+1
+* Avg(sec): Average time per compaction between levels N and N+1
-* Stall(sec): Total time writes were stalled because level N was uncompacted (compaction score was high)
+* Stall(sec): Total time writes were stalled because level N+1 was uncompacted (compaction score was high)
-* Stall(cnt): Total number of writes stalled because level N was uncompacted
+* Stall(cnt): Total number of writes stalled because level N+1 was uncompacted
-* Avg(ms): Average time a write stall on level N
+* Avg(ms): Average time in milliseconds a write was stalled because level N+1 was uncompacted
+* RecordIn: number of records compared during compaction
+* RecordDrop: number of records dropped (not written out) during compaction

 ### General stats
 After the per-level compaction stats, we also output some general stats.
 General stats are reported for both **cumulative** and **interval**.
-Cumulative stats report total values from the beginning of time.
+Cumulative stats report total values from RocksDB instance start.
 Interval stats report values since the last stats output.
-* Uptime(secs): total -- total runtime of RocksDB instance. interval -- time since the last stats dump.
+* Uptime(secs): total -- number of seconds this instance has been running, interval -- number of seconds since the last stats dump.
-* Writes: total -- number of writes; batches -- number of group commits; per batch -- average number of bytes in a single batch; ingest -- total bytes written into DB (not counting compactions).
+* Cumulative/Interval Writes: total -- number of Put calls; keys -- number of entries in the WriteBatches from the Put calls; batches -- number of group commits where each group commit makes persistent one or more Put calls (with concurrency there can be more than 1 Put call made persistent at one point in time); per batch -- average number of bytes in a single batch; ingest -- total bytes written into DB (not counting compactions); stall micros - number of microseconds writes have been stalled when compaction gets behind
-* WAL: Same as writes, but counts how many bytes were written to WALs.
-If you write all data to WAL, the numbers should be same as above.
-* Compaction IO (GB): new -- total new GB written to the DB; read -- total bytes read from disk as part of compaction; write -- total bytes written to disk as part of compaction; read+write -- self explanatory
-* Compaction IO (MB/s): same as above, but in terms of total speed
-* Amplification: write -- write amplification, ratio of total bytes written and bytes written to the DB (see "Amplification factors".
-Compaction amplification is ratio of (total bytes written + read) / (bytes written to the DB).
+* WAL: writes -- number of writes logged in the WAL; syncs - number of times fsync or fdatasync has been used; writes per sync - ratio of writes to syncs; GB written - number of GB written to the WAL
 * Stalls: total count and seconds of each stall type since beginning of time: level0_slowdown -- Stall because of `level0_slowdown_writes_trigger`. level0_numfiles -- Stall because of `level0_stop_writes_trigger`. `memtable_compaction` -- Stall because all memtables were full, flush process couldn't keep up. `leveln_slowdown` -- Stall because of `soft_rate_limit` and `hard_rate_limit`

 ## Parallelism options